demonno/ertaoz-bot/README.md

 ## Enviromen Variables

-Tokens secrets and configurations storen in `.env` file create locally !do not commit in git
+Tokens secrets and configurations stored in `.env` file, create locally. !do not commit in git!

 ```ini
 ERTAOZ_TOKEN=